1 Finding the right property

 - Is the accommodation secure?
 Are the door locks good?
 Is there a burglar alarm?
 Do the windows have locks?

 - Does your own bedroom have its own internal lock?
-This is important if you want to get insurance cover for your possessions.
+This could be important if you want to get insurance cover for your possessions.

 - Has the accommodation got adequate heating?
 Have you checked the energy performance certificate?